AlbertaSat/ex3_zybo_obc_config/README.md

 - Xilinx Vivado 2022.2

+## Exports

+Semantic versioning of all exports is required.
+The resulting export name should be zybo_obc_vMAJOR.MINOR.PATCH[-branch] and be placed in the exports directory.
+Ensure that they are added to the repository.

 ## Interfaces

 > **WARNING**: This interface list is out of date for the iris-comms-testing branch.
 For correct interface pins, please refer to the [constraints file](zybo_obc.srcs/constrs_1/new/Zybo-Z7.xdc) and cross reference the PACKAGE_PIN to table 16.1 in the [Zybo Pmod reference](https://digilent.com/reference/programmable-logic/zybo-z7/reference-manual?redirect=1#pmod_ports).